Dallas Paternity Attorney

 Regardless of your case circumstances, you will need the help of a Dallas paternity attorney from Scott H. Palmer, P.C.
 We can explain your rights and responsibilities and assist you in examining your legal options.
 Our hardworking team of attorneys and assistants will also help you complete and file any paperwork as we guide you through the legal process.

-For help protecting your legal rights in paternity disputes, contact Scott H. Palmer, P.C. at (214) 891-3382 to arrange for a free consultation and evaluation of your case.
+For help protecting your legal rights in paternity disputes, contact Scott H. Palmer, P.C. at (214) 891-3382 to arrange for a consultation and evaluation of your case.